Monday, February 16, 2026

 Parking is behind the Hampton Inn in the old theatre lot, please look for the sign.
 Follow the paved path through the chain-link fence, then turn left onto the pedestrian trail to reach the bridge.
 Approximately a 4-minute walk.
 RSVP at https://www.mobilize.us/dfadcoalition/event/873914/?followup_modal_context=organization_newsletter_custom_recommendations

-21] – There is a weekly Pentagon Peace Vigil from 7 to 8 AM on Mondays, since 1987, outside the Pentagon Metro stop.
-The next vigil is Jan.
-5, and it is sponsored by the Dorothy Day Catholic Worker.
+18] – There was a weekly Pentagon Peace Vigil from 7 to 8 AM on Mondays, since 1987, outside the Pentagon Metro stop.
+However, the Pentagon police, presumably on the orders of President Trump, have made it impossible to protest on the reservation.
+Now it will take place on the corner of S. Fern and Army Navy Dr. in Arlington, VA.
+The next vigil is Feb.
+16, and it is sponsored by the Dorothy Day Catholic Worker.
 Email artlaffin@hotmail.com or call 202-882-9649.
-The vigil will be outside the Pentagon's south Metro entrance and in the designated "protest zone" behind bicycle fences across from the entrance to the Metro.

 To be continued